-- Exception: Larger seminars over 1-2 days at which the candidate also comments on others' thesis chapters

 - stays abroad

 - required duties

 - midway evaluation

 - final seminar (master class)

 3.6.2.
 Documentation requirements

 - All elements in the training component must be documented and approved in accordance with the applicable guidelines. - The entire training component must be approved at least six months before the candidate can apply for submission. - The training component is considered complete when formal approval of the overall training component is given.